 - Communication you will have received will contain two security codes, enter both codes on the website to access your household details.

 Reminder forms will be sent to households where no response has been received.

 By completing the registration process, you will ensure that you can vote in future elections.
-The earliest scheduled elections are due to be held in 2023.
+The next scheduled election is the UK Parliamentary Election taking place in 2024.

 Who is eligible to vote?

 To be eligible to register to vote a person must be:

 - 16 or over (a person may register to vote at 16, but may not vote until they are 18)